Happymic/EEERover2024/doc/brief.md

 ## Brief

 You are requested to design a remotely-controlled rover that can explore a deserted area and survey the lizards that live in there.
-Using a variety of electromagnetic signals, you must find out the name, age and magnetic polarity of each lizard.
+Using a variety of electromagnetic signals, you must find out the name and species of each lizard.

 ![Lizards in their environment](lizard-arena.jpg)